cvilsmeier/go-sqlite-bench/README.md

 Summary
 ------------------------------------------------------------------------------

-In all of the above benchmarks, the crawshaw library is faster than the mattn library.

-In most benchmarks, Sqinn-Go is the fastest solution, with one notable
+In benchmark "Large", Sqinn-Go is slower than the other solutions:
-exception:

-- Benchmark "Large": When dealing with very large rows, Sqinn-Go has to shuffle a lot of data across process boundaries, and that takes time.
+When dealing with very large rows, Sqinn-Go has to shuffle a lot of data across process boundaries, and that takes time.

-Every application is different, and I recommend that you perform benchmarks based on the typical workload of your application.
-As always, it depends.
+In all other benchmarks, Sqinn-Go is the fastest solution.